-You can create your own coding test as a custom question in your assessment.
-This article explains how.
+This article explains how to create your own coding test as a custom question in your assessment.

 Coding questions allow you to test the following: